sidneyshek/scalasyd-first-akka-cluster/slides.md

 ## What else could we have done?

-   * Combine Akka with something like RabbitMQ
+   * Write from scratch with something like RabbitMQ

    * Write from scratch with something like ZeroMQ